awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configure-hook.md

-# Configure Debugger Hook to Save Tensors<a name="debugger-configure-hook"></a>
+# Configure SageMaker Debugger to Save Tensors<a name="debugger-configure-hook"></a>

-*Tensors* are data collections of updated parameters from the backward and forward pass of each training iteration, and Debugger collects output tensors to analyze the state of a training job\.
-The Amazon SageMaker Debugger `CollectionConfig` and `DebuggerHookConfig` API operations provide methods for grouping tensors into *collections* and saving them to a target S3 bucket\.
+*Tensors* are data collections of updated parameters from the backward and forward pass of each training iteration\.
+SageMaker Debugger collects the output tensors to analyze the state of a training job\.
+SageMaker Debugger's [https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html#sagemaker.debugger.CollectionConfig](https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html#sagemaker.debugger.CollectionConfig) and [https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html#sagemaker.debugger.DebuggerHookConfig](https://sagemaker.readthedocs.io/en/stable/api/training/debugger.html#sagemaker.debugger.DebuggerHookConfig) API operations provide methods for grouping tensors into *collections* and saving them to a target S3 bucket\.

 **Note**
-By default, for all SageMaker training jobs, Debugger collects loss and accuracy output scalars from the training jobs every 500 steps, without any Debugger\-specific parameters specified in SageMaker estimators\.
-Debugger saves the output data in a default S3 bucket\.
+After properly configured and activated, SageMaker Debugger saves the output tensors in a default S3 bucket, unless otherwise specified\.
 The format of the default S3 bucket URI is `s3://sagemaker-<region>-<12digit_account_id>/<training-job-name>/debug-output/`\.

-While constructing a SageMaker estimator, enable Debugger by specifying the hook configuration parameter, `debugger_hook_config`\.
+While constructing a SageMaker estimator, activate SageMaker Debugger by specifying the `debugger_hook_config` parameter\.
 The following steps include examples of how to set up the `debugger_hook_config` using the `CollectionConfig` and `DebuggerHookConfig` API operations to pull tensors out of your training jobs and save them\.
-If you use [Debugger\-supported AWS containers for zero script change](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers), you can simply run the training job without changing your training script\.
-You can also use Debugger for training jobs running in any other [Debugger\-supported AWS containers with script mode](https://docs.aws.amazon.com/sagemaker/latest/dg/train-debugger.html#debugger-supported-aws-containers), making minimal changes to your training script\.

-## Configure Debugger Tensor Collections Using the CollectionConfig API Operation<a name="debugger-configure-tensor-collections"></a>
+## Configure Tensor Collections Using the `CollectionConfig` API<a name="debugger-configure-tensor-collections"></a>

 Use the `CollectionConfig` API operation to configure tensor collections\.
 Debugger provides pre\-built tensor collections that cover a variety of regular expressions \(regex\) of parameters if using Debugger\-supported deep learning frameworks and machine learning algorithms\.
 As shown in the following example code, add the built\-in tensor collections you want to debug\.